 After a few days: the routine

-I talk about routine as a passenger, the crew would say roster, shifts, schedules probably.
+I say routine as a passenger, the crew would talk about rosters, shifts, schedules probably.

 First thing to know: Passengers take their meals in the officer’s mess.